The Agent Blog - Goodlord

 • Retain a copy of the report to give to the inspector during the next inspection

-This shows that EICR certificates are about compliance as well as tenant safety.
+This shows that EICR certificates are about compliance and tenant safety.
 However, given the number of touchpoints, keeping EICRs valid and sharing them with the right people can be a headache.

 Once documents are added to the Goodlord platform, you’ll receive notifications when a certificate is about to expire, giving you plenty of time to arrange for inspections and get them updated.

-Plus, Goodlord also automatically verifies that the EICR certificate is valid before new tenancy agreements are issued.
+Plus, Goodlord automatically verifies that the EICR certificate is valid before issuing new tenancy agreements.

 Goodlord makes it easier for you to track which party has received what documents and when.
 When uploaded, the tenancy agreements created by Goodlord include tenants acknowledging receiving EICRs in a supporting documents checklist.